reqnroll/reqnroll.github.io/_posts/2025-06-09-roadmap-update-html-report.md

 For V4, we will also review the range of different targets we support and deprecate those that require high maintenance costs and are not broadly used.
 The support for adding feature files to VB.NET projects is one candidate for deprecation.

-*.NET Framework 4.8* is currently being used by [almost 10% of projects](2025-06-06-monthly-stats-2025-05.md), so we will need to provide support for that, but we still have to decide what is the best approach.
-To support *.NET Framework*, we need to keep the codebase at *.NET Standard 2.0* compatibility and cannot utilize features provided by *.NET 5* and later frameworks.

 ## TUnit and xUnit V3 support coming too

-There are also two new unit test frameworks we plan to support: TUnit and xUnit V3.
-As these are additional features and not breaking changes, they can probably be included as updates for V3.
+There are also two new unit test frameworks we plan to support: TUnit and xUnit v3.
+As these are additional features and not breaking changes, they can probably be included as a minor update of Reqnroll V3.

 ## Your feedback counts